top of page

 Lane Wilcken Photo.jpg

-Lane has a biracial background with his mother's lineage coming from primarily the Ilocos regions of the Philippines and his father's lineage coming from England and Scandinavia.
-Lane's maternal family was well acquainted in the traditional spiritual practices of the Philippines, his grandmother was a mangngilut (midwife and healer) and communicator with ancestral spirits.
-His great-great grandmother was a mangnganito or spirit medium.
+Lane has a biracial background with his mother's lineage coming from primarily tahe Ilocos regions of the Philippines and his father's lineage coming from England and Scandinavia.
+Lane's maternal family was well acquainted with the traditional spiritual practices of the Philippines, his grandmother was a mangngilut (midwife and healer) and communicator with ancestral spirits.
+His great-great-grandmother was a mangnganito or spirit medium.
 His grandfather understood the oral traditions and practices of the past.
-At an early age Lane was interested in mythology and other cultural practices which are the foundation of indigenous Filipino tattooing.
+At an early age, Lane was interested in mythology and other cultural practices, which are the foundation of indigenous Filipino tattooing.

 Lane is the author of two books, Filipino Tattoos: Ancient to Modern and The Forgotten Children of Maui: Filipino Myths, Tattoos and Rituals of a Demigod.

-The first book, Filipino Tattoos: Ancient to Modern explains the history, spiritual importance, and mythology associated with the ancient tattooing in the Philippines.
-The often cryptic meanings of individual symbols, designs and placements are revealed.
-It also explores the cross cultural connections of the tattooing practices of the Polynesians and Micronesian peoples of the Pacific.
+The first book, Filipino Tattoos: Ancient to Modern, explains the history, spiritual importance, and mythology associated with ancient tattooing in the Philippines.
+The often cryptic meanings of individual symbols, designs, and placements are revealed.
+It also explores the cross-cultural connections of the tattooing practices of the Polynesians and Micronesian peoples of the Pacific.

-The second book, The Forgotten Children of Maui: Filipino Myths, Tattoos and Rituals of a Demigod, focuses on the traditions of the demigod commonly known as LuMauig (i.e. Maui) in the Philippines now fragmented by nearly 500 years of colonialism.
-Although not readily recognized, these once important traditions still form a subtle undercurrent to many aspects of Filipino cultures.
+The second book, The Forgotten Children of Maui: Filipino Myths, Tattoos and Rituals of a Demigod, focuses on the traditions of the demigod commonly known as LuMauig (i.e. Maui) in the Philippines, now fragmented by nearly 500 years of colonialism.
+Although not readily recognized, these once important traditions still form a subtle undercurrent to many aspects of Filipino culture.

 SEATTLE CENTER